thekevinscott/ml-classifier/README.md

 # ML Classifier

-ML Classifier is a tool built on top of TensorflowJS to allow you to quickly train image classifiers in your browser using machine learning.

-Trained models can be saveed with the click of a button, and the resulting models reused in your Javascript application.
+ML Classifier is a machine learning engine for quickly training image classification models in your browser.
+Models can be saved with a single command, and the resulting models reused to make image classification predictions.

+## Getting Started

-# Installation
+### Installation

+`ml-classifier` can be installed via `yarn` or `npm`:

 ```
 yarn add ml-classifier